 Nanopore Direct RNA Sequencing

 Nanopore sequencing doesn’t just measure DNA – it really can characterize any polymer placed in a pore.
-As part of a larger consortia (UCSC, UBC, OICR, JHU, UNottingham, UBirmingham) Long RNA sequencing reads provide exon connectivity, accurate measurement of gene fusion events, and in the case of direct RNA sequencing, an estimate of poly-A tail length and the ability to directly detect RNA modifications.
-They have generated a comprehensive dataset composed of 13M direct RNA and 24M cDNA sequences based on poly-A RNA isolated from the human GM12878 reference cell line.
+As part of a larger consortia (UCSC, UBC, OICR, JHU, UNottingham, UBirmingham).
+Long RNA sequencing reads provide exon connectivity, accurate measurement of gene fusion events, and in the case of direct RNA sequencing, an estimate of poly-A tail length and the ability to directly detect RNA modifications.
+We have generated a comprehensive dataset composed of 13M direct RNA and 24M cDNA sequences based on poly-A RNA isolated from the human GM12878 reference cell line.
 We have made this dataset publically available here.
 With median RNA read identity around 86%, excellent correlation (R=0.875) between dRNA and cDNA datasets, 73% of annotated human reference transcripts captured, and aligned read lengths up to 22kb (116 exons), our dataset is a novel resource for benchmarking of single molecule technology and RNA sequencing.
 In this dataset we generated new tools to characterize the polyA tail length (nanopolish polyA) and examined RNA modifications using the electrical data.
 We have published our work characterizing the human poly(A) transcriptome (Workman et al. bioRxiv) and the C. elegans poly(A) transcriptome (Roach et al. bioRxiv).
 We have even started to apply this method to detecting clinical splicing variations with Becca Riggins (Tiek et al. bioRxiv).